Gout In Your Parrot And Other Birds – Avian Kidney Disease

 If you feed your pet avian pellets, call the manufacturer and ask if each batch of ingredients is tested for aflatoxins and what the maximum combined aflatoxin level is in their finished pellets.
 If they avoid a straight answer or if the level is above 1 ppb combined aflatoxins, do not use that brand.
 Producers need to test a decent size sample of each ingredient and the finished pellet.
 Commonly used, rapid testing will detect down to 1ppb of combined aflatoxins.
 The European union can be stricter, their limits for aflatoxins in baby foods are 0.1 ppb (One ppb is equivalent to 1 ng/g). (ref)

 The best US corn is often Minnesota corn.
 Cargill Corporation has told me that they can supply parrot pellet producers grain tonnage with zero levels of mycotoxins.
 Some pelleted parrot diets contain less corn than others.
-But the same low mycotoxin standards and scrupulous testing needs to be applied to sunflower seeds, barley, peanuts, peas, lentils, soybeans, rice and oats if they are part of the formula.
-The words “All Organic” on products you feed your bird mean nothing when comes to assuring their safety.
-All mycotoxins are themselves “Completely Organic”.
+But the same low mycotoxin standards and scrupulous testing needs to be applied to sunflower seeds, barley, peanuts, peas, lentils, soybeans, rice and oats if they are part of your parrot or other bird’s diet.
+The words “All Organic” on products you feed your bird mean nothing when it comes to assuring its safety.
+All mycotoxins are themselves “Completely Organic And Natural”.

 If you are feeding your birds whole grains, seeds and nuts, there are things you can do that might lower their aflatoxin exposure.
 Never feed grains or nuts from a batch that shows evidence of insects, fine powder, discolored, misshapen or abnormally small kernels.
 Pick out any kernels that are off-color and throw them away.
 Grains and nuts have a protective coating that inhibits fungal penetration and growth.
 When that coating is broken by insects, that particular individual grain is more likely to contain aflatoxins.
 A single contaminated grain or nut can contain a whopping amount for a little bird.

 Feed nothing that appears tainted, musty odored, moldy or off-colored.
-You can purchase a UV lamp (blacklight) as feed merchants do and use it as and indirect, rough method of detecting some mycotoxins – but not all of them.
-You will get false positives as well (ref).
+You can purchase a UV lamp (blacklight) – as wholesale corn buying merchants do – and use it as and indirect, method of detecting some mycotoxins – but not all of them.
+The test gives false negative and and false positive results as well (ref).

 I learned little about aflatoxins during my veterinary education.
 When I first experienced parrot mortalities due to high aflatoxin corn ingredients and read up on the subject, I was surprised to learn that it was not the corn that grew in high rainfall areas that was most dangerous.
 It was just the opposite.
 Drought conditions, scorching field temperatures and high insect pest loads break down the corn plants resistance to these fungi and allow them to penetrate the corn kernels (ref).